Nazar-Pichak/SimpleGame/README.md

 ## Instalation

 - To download game you should click [https://drive.google.com/file/d/1vtZx7aq_CmSSqIk6Sh3wFOtevD_0duNc/view?usp=sharing].

 For beginners it is copletely useful to research if you have interest about games.
+Enjoy your free time by playing games and coding as well.